Particles: the difference between WA and GA

 If you answered a, chances are high that you need a は.
 But if you feel there’s something just not right about the sentence and chose b, I would advise が.

-In fact, in real written Japanese, the particle は is often followed by a comma, but が almost never is (note: I’m only talking about が as a subject marker, here, not as a conjunction).
+In fact, in written Japanese, the particle は is often followed by a comma, but が almost never is (note: I’m only talking about が as a subject marker here, not as a conjunction).

 Common uses